Permafrost/TundraTN/README.md

       normal catch service invoked by `Tundra/tundra.service:ensure`.
 Defaults to `TundraTN/tundra.tn.exception:handle`, the standard TundraTN exception
       handler, when not specified.
     * `$finally` is an optional fully-qualified service name which, when specified, will be invoked after delivery, and whether or not an exception is encountered during delivery.
     * `$pipeline` is an optional IData document containing arbitrary variables which can be used to influence the delivery.
 See the `$destination` description above for transport-specific options which can be provided via this IData document.
     * `$status.done` is an optional user status to use for the bizdoc when delivery has completed successfully.
 Defaults to DONE.
     * `$status.ignored` is an optional user status to use for the bizdoc when no delivery destination is provided.
 Defaults to IGNORED.
     * `$part` is an optional name of the bizdoc content part to be delivered.
       Defaults to the default content part when not specified (xmldata for XML document types, ffdata for Flat File document types).
     * `$parse?` is an optional boolean flag which when true parses the bizdoc content part identified by `$part` using the parsing schema configured on the Trading Networks document type, prior to both invoking `$service`, if specified, and content delivery.
 The parsed document content can then be used in conjunction with variable substitution for influencing the delivery URI based on the content of the document.
 Defaults to false.
     * `$prefix?` is an optional boolean flag indicating whether to use the '$' prefix on the standard input arguments (bizdoc, sender, and receiver) when calling `$service`.
 When true `$service` should implement the `TundraTN/tundra.tn.schema:processor` specification; when false `$service` should implement the `WmTN/wm.tn.rec:ProcessingService` specification.
       Defaults to true.
     * `$encoding` is an optional character set to use when to encode text content for delivery.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
     * `$strict` is an optional set of boolean flags that control 'strict' mode processing of bizdocs: if any error classes are set to 'true' and the bizdoc contains errors for those classes, the bizdoc will not be